Disclaimer: this article includes links to products for sale on our store.

 Yep, you read that right.
 Facebook has an official .onion mirror site that’s worth a look.
 Of course, Facebook doesn’t have the best track record when it comes to online privacy, so proceed with care.

-Unfortunately, you shouldn’t expect total privacy from Facebook—they can still monitor how you interact with their site through your account, even if you go through the trouble of creating one on the dark web.
+Unfortunately, you shouldn’t expect total privacy from Facebook — they can still monitor how you interact with their site through your account, even if you go through the trouble of creating one on the dark web.

-Facebook created this version of the site primarily to help people who live in countries where free speech is restricted.
+Info: Facebook created this version of the site primarily to help people who live in countries where free speech is restricted.
 The dark-web version helps people collaborate securely and communicate freely, and it also helps minimize any form of opposition from those countries.

 Using the dark-web version of Facebook will help keep your online activities away from government spies and protect you from censorship.